Teufeuleu/jspainter_remakes/README.md

 Quite frequently we want to use native Max UI objects, but with small visual changes that aren't possible only with the objects attributes.
 Recreating the original look of the object from scratch might feel tedious.
 But now with this repo you can start your jspainter or jsui file from code which already does that.
 You just need to add your own modifications to it.

 ## How to use
 If you're here you probably know how to deal with jspainter and jsui files in Max.
-Otherwise, start by having a look at the official documentation for [jspainter](https://docs.cycling74.com/max8/vignettes/jspainter), [jsui](https://docs.cycling74.com/max8/vignettes/jsuiobject) and [mgraphics](https://docs.cycling74.com/max8/vignettes/jsmgraphics).
-The builtin jspaintertest.maxpat is another good place to start (some code here comes from that example).
+Otherwise, start by having a look at the official documentation for the [custom UI objects guide](https://docs.cycling74.com/userguide/custom_ui_objects/),  [jspainter](https://docs.cycling74.com/userguide/custom_ui_objects/), [jsui](https://docs.cycling74.com/reference/jsui/)/[v8ui](https://docs.cycling74.com/reference/v8ui/) and [mgraphics](https://docs.cycling74.com/apiref/js/mgraphics/).
+The builtin `jspaintertest.maxpat` is another good place to start (some code here comes from that example).

 ## Contributing